Abengoa unit details creditor recoveries as Spain deadline looms

 Last week the U.S. bankruptcy court approved a request by Abeinsa to join Abengoa's MRA, overruling objections by unsecured creditors who said the deal would give them a recovery of only pennies on the dollar.

 Separately, a Seville court rejected on Monday international creditor challenges to a standstill agreement protecting the restructuring process in Spain.
 However, the court excluded three creditors from the ruling, potentially leaving the door open for them to prosecute their claims.
-(Additional reporting by Jose Elias Rodriguez in Madrid)
+(Reporting by Tracy Rucinski; Additional reporting by Jose Elias Rodriguez in Madrid; Editing by Cynthia Osterman)